andyquin33/insurance-rules-testing-and-premium-validation/README.md

 ## Test Case Creation

-The Test Cases tab contains the original population of 1,000 synthetic policies.
+The Test Cases tab contains the 1,000 test cases.

-Each row represents a different policy scenario with its own effective date, coverage, driver information, vehicle information, location, deductible, limit, and discount selections.
+Each row represents a different test case with its own effective date, coverage, driver information, vehicle information, location, deductible, limit, and discount selections.

 I used the `CHOOSE` function with random-number formulas to generate different combinations of policy characteristics.
-This made it possible to create a large and varied test population without manually entering every field.
+This made it possible to create a large and varied set of test cases without manually entering every field.

-Once the policies were generated, I copied the results and pasted them as values.
-This step was important because otherwise the test cases would change whenever Excel recalculated, making the validation results difficult to reproduce.
+Once the test cases were generated, I copied the results and pasted them as values.
+This step was important because otherwise the test cases would change whenever Excel recalculated.

 ![Test Cases](premium-validation-screenshots/05_test_cases_sample.png)

-*This screenshot shows a sample of the 1,000 fixed test policies.
-Additional policy fields continue to the right in the workbook.*

 ## Premium Calculation

 The expected premium is calculated by starting with the coverage base rate and multiplying it by the factors that apply to the policy.

-In simplified form:
+General formula:

 ```text
 Expected Premium =